On this page

-- screen and media production, gaming and visual effects
+- screen and media production, game development and visual effects

 VET courses outside the Flexible Industry Pathway will be available to school students, known as Stackable VET.
 These aim to provide pre-vocational skills, work preparedness and the opportunity to try out different areas before committing to a qualification.

-- the 100 hour World of Work (WOW) Challenge to encourage students to discover different careers by participating in self-led career exploration activities posted by employersand industry
+- the 100-hour World of Work (WOW) Challenge to encourage students to discover different careers by participating in self-led career exploration activities posted by employersand industry

 - an online portal to connect students with work experience, school-based apprenticeships and traineeships and WOW Challenge opportunities

-- functionality for students to explore their pathway and career options in key growth industries.
+- functionality for students to explore pathways and career options in key growth industries.